pschaus/book_lepl1402/source/part3.rst

 The execution of this search is illustrated on next schema searching for value 7 repeating 4 times the process until finding it.
-On this array of 16 entries, the search will never require more than four trials so this is a worst-case scenario.
+On this array of 16 entries, the search will never require more than four trials, so this is the worst-case scenario.

 .. figure:: _static/images/binary_search.png